codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/delegates.md

 weight: "1"
 ---

-This example demonstrates how delegates are ported to C++.
+This example demonstrates how delegates are translated to C++.
 They are declared using special type System::MulticastDelegate<T> from asposecpplib.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: none.